poult-lab/daily-word/english_words_ learning.md

 "a position in which one end or side of sth is higher than the other; an act of tilting sth to one side"

-10.slope  [sləʊp] [sloʊp]

-[noun] a **grassy** slope.

-"a surface or piece of land that slopes (= is higher at one end than the other)" -incline-

-[noun] the eastern slopes of the Andes. "an area of land that is part of a mountain or hill"

-[noun] a gentle/steep slope. "the amount by which sth slopes"

-[verb] The garden slopes away towards the river. "to be at an angle so that it is higher at one end than the other"